 You may be asked to prove that you are the legal owner of the vehicle.
 Invoices used as proof of purchase should clearly state the VAT number of the car dealer.

-VAT rules vary depending on whether your car is new or used and whether you buy it from a professional dealer or a private individual.
+When you register your vehicle, national authorities are entitled to check whether VAT has been correctly paid.
+VAT rules vary depending on whether your car is new or used and whether you buy it from a professional dealer or from a private individual.

 For VAT purposes, a new car has done no more than 6 000 km OR has been in use for no more than 6 months.
 Check where you have to pay VAT for a car bought in another EU country.

 When you register your car, you will have to present proof that you have insurance cover.
 The authorities should accept insurance cover from any insurance company: